-Carpenter bee is a common name used for bee species that are members of the Xylocopa of the subfamily Xylocopinae.
+Carpenter bee is a common name used for bee species that are members of the Xylocopa genus of the subfamily Xylocopinae.

 There are around 500 species of bees that are considered carpenter bees.